VernonGrant/VernonGrant/README.md

 ### Recent Projects

 ##### Ruppell Limited | Flask, Python, JavaScript | [View](https://ruppell.io/en-hk/)
-- Designed and development of business website.
+- Designed and developed the business website.
 - Used PJAX and JavaScript to emulate single page application behaviour.

 ##### Art And Piece | WordPress | [View](https://artandpiece.com/)
 - Theme development and design.
-- Developed a plugin, that allows customers to purchase, manage and read digital magazines.
+- Developed a plugin that allows customers to purchase, manage and read digital magazines.
 - Developed a plugin that provides more control over WooCommerce shipping costs.
 - Deployed and managing production virtual server.